jaouadk/homestead-docker/README.md

 ```shell
 git clone https://github.com/shincoder/homestead-docker.git
 ```
+rename ```docker-compose.dist.yml``` to ```docker-compose.yml``` then edit the file with you own paths and ports.

 ### Start your containers
 There are only two containers to run. web container ( includes everything except your database ), and mariadb container.
 ```shell
 sudo docker-compose up -d
 ```